efficiently/authority-controller/README.md

 It's **only** compatible with PHP >= 5.4 and the Laravel 4 framework.

+**Warning**: This is beta-quality software.
+It works well according to our tests, but it need more.
+The internal API may change and other features will be added.
+We are working to make AuthorityController production quality software.

 It's following the D.R.W.J.P.I. principle:

 > Don't Reinvent the Wheel, Just Port It !